-There are a range of misconceptions that surround dying, death and bereavement (2,3,4).
-Because of this, there is a growing consensus that palliative care needs to encompass a health promoting element so as to encourage openness about death which in turn, will inspire people to develop ways to live and support each other with death, dying and bereavement (5, 6).
-Research shows that a lack of communication about end-of-life preferences is one of the main reasons people do not receive the care they prefer, which is often palliative rather than interventional (1).
-Thus, avoiding discussions on end-of-life results in greater health care spending and more unwanted hospital admissions (7).
-Considering this, a review of applied theatre and socially engaged projects (8) showed little work (particularly in terms of dialectical performance) in the areas of death and dying.
+There is a range of misconceptions that surround dying, death and bereavement.
+1-3 Because of this, there is a growing consensus that palliative care needs to encompass a health-promoting element to encourage openness about death which, in turn, will inspire people to develop ways to live and support each other with death, dying and bereavement.4,5 Research shows that a lack of communication about end-of-life preferences is one of the main reasons people do not receive the care they prefer, which is often palliative rather than interventional.6 Thus, avoiding discussions on end-of-life results in greater healthcare spending and more unwanted hospital admissions.7 Considering this, a review of applied theatre and socially engaged projects8 showed little work (particularly in terms of dialectical performance) in the areas of death and dying.